 The best version I had (and I had a lot and in savory contexts too!) was at El Paragua Restaurant in Espanola, New Mexico, which is about an hour south of Taos.
 It was a meal we ate while we were headed to Albuquerque and it was AMAZING.
 I got the combination plate.
 It was simple: one enchilada, one tamale, rice, beans and pazole.
-I’ve had a lot of enchiladas in my day but seriously it was the best enchilada I might’ve ever had.
+I’ve had a lot of enchiladas in my day but seriously it was the best enchilada I’ve ever had.
 Same with the tamale.

 The sopapillas were to die for.
 When I got home, the first thing I did was research recipes.

 Most recipes I found used shortening in the dough.
 I’m not big on using shortening but figured this might be the exception.
 I ended up buying non-gmo shortening and guess what?
-I didn’t like them.
+I didn’t like them!
 They weren’t right.
 They were crispy, not puffy and lacked flavor.
 Luckily I found this video, which uses no shortening (yay!).
 I played with his recipe, adding more salt and figuring out the technique that works best.
-(Them puffy up is all about the temperature of the oil and the thinness of the dough.)
+(Them puffing up is all about the temperature of the oil and the thinness of the dough.)

 The milk in this recipe (most recipes use water) result in a much softer sopapilla.
 The version I liked from El Paragua was suuuuper soft on the inside but the exterior was awesomely crispy.
 These are the same.
 I tried to mimic their version as closely as possible since they really were the best I had all week.

 I can’t wait to share my re-cap with you because New Mexico is sooo beautiful and all the food I ate (and I ate A LOT!) was so good and full of history.
-But for now, sopapillas with honey.
+But for now, Sopapillas with Honey!

 New Mexican-Style Sopapillas with HoneyPrint

 - 1 tablespoon baking powder